Lasting Power of Attorney Solicitors

 What are lasting powers of attorney?

-LPAs are legal documents that allow you to appoint one or more individuals (called attorneys) to make key decisions about your estate and welfare during your lifetime, if something happens that renders you unable to do so independently.
+LPAs are legal documents that allow you to appoint one or more individuals (called attorneys) to make key decisions about your finances and welfare during your lifetime, if something happens that renders you unable to do so independently.

 These were introduced in October 2007 as part of the Mental Capacity Act 2005, replacing the older system of Enduring Powers of Attorney.
 There are two kinds of LPAs: